logicplace/pm-dev-docs/hardware/dev_cart.md

 * BF - Manufacturer's ID: SST
 * D9 - Device ID: SST39LF/VF016

-Considering the [sample cart](#sample-cart), we can presume it uses the SST39VF016 chip if not the SST39VN016 chip.
+Considering the [sample cart][], we can presume it uses the SST39VF016 chip if not the SST39VN016 chip.

 It's a 2 MiB chip matching the addressable limit of the PM.
 The mapper separates this space into 8 configurable banks of 256 KiB offering 4 data pages (or 8 code banks) per external bank/page (what the mapper considers a page).